 The official soils information is stored in digital format and is accessible through the Web Soil Survey and Soil Data Mart.

 Web Soil Survey - Explore seamless soils data.
 View, download, and print custom maps, reports, and interpretations based on your area of interest.
 You can also download soil spatial and tabular data and use in your own GIS environment.
 Soil Data Viewer - An extension to ESRI's ArcMap that enables a user to create interpretive thematic maps using official soils data.
-Hydric Soils - The hydric soils for a particular soil survey area can be obtained by generating a Hydric Soil report at the Soil Data Mart.
+Hydric Soils - The Hydric soils for a particular soil survey can be obtained by generating a Hydric Soil report at the Web Soil Survey.
 Be sure to include minor components in your query.
+Set your Area of Interest (AOI) by desired survey area, and then under Soil Data Explorer tab, click on Soil Reports tab, then click on Land Classifications, then Hydric Soils Report.

 Other Soil Survey Formats